LogicTronix/Vitis-AI-Reference-Tutorials/Quantizing-Resnet-Variants/ResNet101/README.md

 This guide walks you through the process of training a ResNet101 model, performing quantization using Post Training Quantization (PTQ) and Quantization Aware Training (QAT), and compiling it into a model.
 Additionally, it provides links to download the results of quantization and Quantization Aware Training (QAT) for direct use.

+### Requirements for PTQ and QAT Quantization, Compile
+For Post-Training Quantization (PTQ), Quantization-Aware Training (QAT), and model compilation, it is necessary to utilize the Vitis-AI PyTorch Docker image.
+Please ensure that you are running this repository on the appropriate environment with compatibility for the Vitis AI 3.0 GitHub branch and the latest Vitis-AI PyTorch Docker environment.

 ### Steps:

 1. **Clone Repository:**